Trista1208/timeseries_finance/README.md

 - Implement more sophisticated time series models (ARIMA, GARCH)
 - Expand analysis to more luxury brands for comparison
 - Develop predictive models based on currency movements
+- Investigate ESG factors and their impact on luxury brand performance